lightblue-platform/lightblue-core/associations.md

                 +--> (N_3, Q_3) --> (N_4, Q_4)
                 |
    (N_2, Q_2) --+

-   (N_1 before N_2)
 </pre>

 In the above query plan, entities for N_1 and N_2 are retrieved first, then using those results, a query to retrieve N_3 is written and executed.
 For every N_3 retrieved, N_4 queries are evaluated and executed.

-"before" constraints: "before" constraints determine the ordering of independent nodes.
-In the above example, there are no structural constraints on wheter to evaluate node N_1 first or node N_2 first.
-Different query plans can add "before" constraints to force a particular ordering.
-In the above query plan with "before" constraint (N_1 before N_2), node N_1 is to be evaluated before node N_2.

 Entities are retrieved starting from the source nodes (nodes with no incoming edges).
 Execution continues until all the sink nodes of the